In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Committee.

-Ohio House District 01, Linda S. Bolon (D-East Palestine)
+Ohio House District 01, Linda S. Bolon (D-East Palestine).
+Bolon

 Ohio House District 02, Jon M. Peterson (R-Delaware).
 Delaware